-A quick stroll around any Walgreens shows the trend these days to lather sunscreen each day to protect against damage from the sun.
-Sunscreen under your make-up, sunscreen in your make-up, sunscreen for baby, sunscreen for those who are sweating, sunscreen with added tanner, the list goes on!
+A quick stroll around any Walgreens shows the trend these days to lather on sunscreen to protect against damage from the sun.
+Sunscreen under your make-up, sunscreen in your make-up, sunscreen for baby, sunscreen for those who are sweating, sunscreen with added tanner… the list goes on!

 First, let’s break down what role the sun plays in our biochemistry, and why it is important in the first place.

-People who got the most sun exposure because they lived in hot areas of the world developed excess melanin (a darker skin pigment) to block burning while lighter skinned people could produce Vitamin D (and a sunburn) a lot more quickly.
+People who got the most sun exposure because they lived in hot areas of the world developed excess melanin (a darker skin pigment) to block burning while lighter skinned people could produce vitamin D (and a sunburn) a lot more quickly.
 This system worked really well when in the time when people lived in the same basic area their whole lives, but now a light-skinned person like me could go live in Ecuador or a naturally dark skinned person could move to Moscow.

 If you are fortunate enough to be able to get your vitamin D from the sun, your body will tell you how much you need and when you have enough (hello, sunburn).
 The goal is to get adequate sun and not ever burn.
 For light skinned people this may be only 15-30 minutes, but darker skinned people may need two hours or more!

 So how ever do we protect ourselves from over-exposure to the sun?
 After realizing that most people aren’t getting enough to begin with, the logical answer once you have gotten your sun exposure for the day… get out of the sun!
 Find some shade, wear some clothes, but get out of the sun.
 If you are at the beach or on an adventure race, consider a natural sunscreen or a pure zinc oxide formula.

 Of course, many people will have trouble accepting the fact that sun exposure is so important, even as study after study show the importance of vitamin D. Of course, it is up to you, ignore the sun and don’t supplement more than the RDA of the big D if you aren’t worried about:

-- Cancer – Research is now estimating that 75% of cancers can be prevented by adequate consumption of Vitamin D.
+- Cancer – Research is now estimating that 75% of cancers can be prevented by adequate consumption of vitamin D.

-- Calcium Levels – Vitamin D controls calcium and phosphate levels in the blood and contributes to bone growth and bone strength
+- Calcium Levels – Vitamin D controls calcium and phosphate levels in the blood and contributes to bone growth and bone strength.

 - Your Immune System – Ever heard of those “t-cells” that protect your body against bacteria and disease?
 Vitamin D is crucial in their creation and function.

-- Inflammation – Lack of Vitamin D can cause inflammation in the body, then again, so can grain consumption.
-Have joint pain, soreness or inflammation?
+- Inflammation – Lack of vitamin D can cause inflammation in the body, then again, so can grain consumption.
+Have joint pain, soreness, or inflammation?
 Cut the grains and hit the beach!